alexpcheng/WGSDuplex/README.md

     Kernel: Linux 3.10.0-1160.118.1.el7.x86_64
     Architecture: x86-64

-Using a 64GB, 16 core machine, the pipeline took approximately X hours to complete on the provided dataset
+Using a 64GB, 16 core machine, the pipeline took approximately 2 hours to complete on the provided dataset